UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 ### Ricgraph initialization file

 Ricgraph requires an initialization file.
 A sample file is included as *ricgraph.ini-sample*.
-You need to copy this file to *ricgraph.ini* and modify it by including a password and a port number for Neo4j Desktop, and API keys or email addresses for other systems you plan to use.
+You need to copy this file to *ricgraph.ini* and modify it to include settings for your graph database backend, and API keys and/or email addresses for other systems you plan to use.

+#### Settings for graph database backend
+Ricgraph has a *[GraphDB]* section where you have to specify the graph database backend that you will be using.
+First, you will need to set the parameter *graphdb* to the graph database backend name (you can choose between *neo4j* and *memgraph*).
+Further down that section, you will have to fill in six parameters for hostname, port number, username, etc. The comments in the initialization file explain how to do that.

+#### Extending Ricgraph with nieuw properties in the nodes
 Optionally, you can extend Ricgraph by adding new [properties of nodes](ricgraph_details.md#Properties-of-nodes-in-Ricgraph).
 Before you can do this, [download Ricgraph](#download-ricgraph).